Workflow

 2 hours per niche

 For niches where you lack client work, create spec case studies.
-Use Superdirector to analyze top-performing content in the target niche, generate sample scripts, and build a content strategy proposal.
+Use Superdirector to analyze strong content in the target niche, generate sample scripts, and build a content strategy proposal.
 Present this as "here is how I would approach content strategy for a [niche] brand" with the competitive analysis as supporting evidence.

 Running a competitive scan for a prospect's niche and presenting it as spec work demonstrates your analytical capability without requiring a paying client.